Kathleen Lake Campground will surprise you with its beauty and serenity. This lake caught me off guard for sure when I first arrived.

 While fishing I had a few strikes but nothing hooked up.
 I assumed small fingerlings feeding on the nutrients and insects were the culprits.

 The wind was still blowing pretty good and the rain started falling so I called it quits for the night.

 The next day was different and I got up and headed out again.
 After about 20 minutes I caught my first trout.
 It was a Rainbow Trout that took the worm behind my Gibbs spinner.
 Not much size to it and I released it back into the water which is what I always do.

 I caught and released a few more small Rainbow Trout about the same size.
 Decided to head in for lunch and spend my afternoon relaxing at camp.

 The next morning was spectacular as far as the weather and water conditions.
 Started trolling along the northern side of the lake and hooked into a few more smaller Rainbow Trout.
 This time I was using a small Tomic Plug which seemed to be working rather well.

-Hooked into something a lot bigger about 1 hour into my trip which stripped off a lot of line from my reel before getting wrapped around one of the many logs just under the surface of the waters edge.
+Hooked into something a lot bigger about 1 hour into my trip which stripped off a lot of line from my reel.
+Lost it after it wrapped around one of the many logs just under the surface of the waters edge.

-When I got closer and retrieved my line from the log the fish was gone.
-This was down at the western end of the lake and I filed that one away to memory.
+This happened at the western end of the lake and I filed that one away to memory.
 Caught and released a few more Rainbow Trout before heading back to camp.